 - 1. Define the areas for which plume characteristics will be calculated.
-For the purposes of remediation phase performance evaluation monitoring, arsenic and selenium plume areas in the near downgradient area in the City of East Helena and in Lamping Field have been selected, to allow integration of results from multiple monitoring points into a single analytically-derived measure of plume characteristics.
-The arsenic and selenium plume stability evaluation areas are shown on Figure 2-2. - 2.
-Select a representative set of monitoring wells from the monitoring well network with sufficient spatial distribution to define the extent of the contaminant plume within the

-- plume stability evaluation area over multiple years.
+For the purposes of remediation phase performance evaluation monitoring, arsenic and selenium plume areas on the former smelter site and in the near downgradient area in the City of East Helena and in Lamping Field have been selected, to allow integration of results from multiple monitoring points into a single analytically-derived measure of plume characteristics.
+The plume stability evaluation areas on and downgradient of the former smelter site are shown on Figure 2-2. - 2.
+Select a representative set of monitoring wells from the monitoring well network with sufficient spatial distribution to define the extent of the contaminant plume within the plume stability evaluation area over multiple years.
 The selected well sets for the arsenic and selenium plume stability analysis are shown on Figure 2-2 and are summarized in Table 2-2.
-Note that the selected well sets differ for the COCs, since the plume configurations are different for arsenic and selenium. - 3.
+Note that the selected well sets for the areas downgradient of the Facility differ for each of the COCs, since the plume configurations are different for arsenic and selenium. - 3.
 For each well, calculate an annual average concentration of the COC.
 A single average concentration will be calculated for paired or nested wells (see Table 2-2), in order to associate one average concentration at a given location. - 4.
 Generate a grid file of interpolated concentration values within the given plume stability area for an individual monitoring year and contaminant, using spatial analysis software such as Surfer® by Golden Software.
-As noted in Ricker (2008), grid files are typically generated on log-transformed concentration data (for smoother interpolation), then transformed back to original concentration units prior to further calculations. - 5.
-Use the grid file to calculate various average plume metrics for the monitoring year, including: - a.
-Plume area; - b.
-Average plume concentration; and - c.
+As noted in Ricker (2008), grid files are typically generated on log-transformed concentration data (for smoother

+- interpolation), then transformed back to original concentration units prior to further calculations.

+- 5. Use the grid file to calculate various average plume metrics for the monitoring year, including:

+- a.
+Plume area;

+- b.
+Average plume concentration; and

+- c.
 Plume centroid of concentration.